 - Make sure text is easily readable.
 The use of text effects should be minimal.
 Aside from distracting the reader and reducing emphasis rather than enhancing, the use of multiple text effects (highlighting bold and italicized text in the same sentence, for instance) can be difficult for screen reading programs to convey accurately.

-Many of these approaches are covered in ASU Online Master Class for Teaching Online, implemented in the ASU Online Blackboard course template, and supported by ASU Online Instructional Designers.
+Many of these approaches are covered in ASU Online Master Class for Teaching Online, implemented in the ASU Online Canvas course template, and supported by ASU Online Instructional Designers.
 The Disabilities Resource Center (DRC) is available as well.
 Instructors have the resources they need to create a learning environment inclusive of all adult learners.

 It may initially seem that universal instructional design hampers instructor creativity or personality, provides students with too much handholding, or reduces student accountability.
 However, when students are provided with the highest degree of consistency, accessibility, diverse learning content, and a responsive and adaptable instructor, the expected standards for course performance can be raised for all students.